mikecm1/empyr.com/_careers/sales-development-representative-national-accounts.md

 **RIGHT TO WORK:** Must have legal right to work in the USA
 **EXPERIENCE:**

-* 2-4 years B2B sales experience (digital advertising, agency and/or marketing services business is a plus)
+* 3-5 years of sales experience in the digital advertising, ad tech or performance marketing.
-* Proven track record achieving measurable sales goals in an automated sales environment
+* 5+ years of recent experience selling to marketing agencies representing National brands with brick and mortar presence (retailers, restaurants/QSR, grocery categories preferred)
+* Demonstrated ability to be forward-thinking and innovative while understanding client needs and the intricacies of our business processes and technologies- experience in both Fortune 500 and Start Up environments
+* Ability to think analytically and to set clear priorities, with very strong organizational, issue resolution, and decision-making skills
-* Positive energetic phone skills and excellent listening skills
+* Excellent communication skills and superior customer service-oriented skills
-* Experience spending the majority of the workday on the phone with prospect contacts at all levels of the organization (Analysts, Managers, Directors, VPs and C-level Executives)
-* Ability to build successful client relationships and overcome objections/rejections over the phone and email
-* Comfortably navigate: Salesforce, LinkedIn, Winmo, Hunter.io, Yesware, Zoom.us, MS Office products (Excel, Word, MS Outlook, MS PowerPoint)
+* Effective time and project-management skills
+* Strong computer skills: MS Suite and Salesforce

 ### **Competencies**

-* Hungry/Motivated/Driven
-* Master of Active Listening
-* Team Player
+* Strategic
-* Critical Thinker
+* Flexible
-* Collaborative
+* Tenacious
-* Communicative
+* Results-Oriented
-* Passionate about learning, development, and growth

 ### **About Empyr**